 Whether currently employed at Northeast Iowa Community College or considering employment at the College, the Human Resources Office is available to answer your questions regarding careers at NICC.

 Current employees can access personal employment information related to pay and benefits on the Employee Services section of Xpress.
 Employees will need to log in to Xpress to access this information.

-Individuals who file an application with the College will be given consideration for employment if they meet or exceed the qualifications set by the Board, administration and State Department of Education for the class or position for which they apply.
-In employing College personnel, the board shall consider the qualifications, credentials and records of the applicants without regard to race, color, creed, sex, sexual orientation, gender identity, marital status, national origin, religion, age, disability or genetic information.
+Individuals who file an application with the College will be given consideration for employment if they meet or exceed the qualifications set by the Board, administration, and State Department of Education for the class or position for which they apply.
+In employing College personnel, the board shall consider the qualifications, credentials, and records of the applicants without regard to race, color, creed, sex, sexual orientation, gender identity, marital status, national origin, religion, age or disability.
 In keeping with the law, the board shall consider the veteran status of applicants.
-NICC Board Policy 201(3).